-Generate functions callable When code is added to track pointer bounds, from non-instrumented any functions returning or receiving types that contain pointers are modified to also return/receive pointer bounds.
+Generate functions callable When Track pointer bounds is enabled, any from non-instrumented functions that return or receive types that contain pointers are modified to also return/receive pointer bounds.
 Use this option to generate an extra entry for each such function, which can be called from unchecked code.